This article was updated October 30, 2023.

 - Configuration of network security controls such as firewall rules, security groups, and more should be secured against unauthorized changes.

-- Sensitive authentication data stored by issuers is limited to legitimate business use and must be encrypted.
+- SAD stored by issues is limited to legitimate business use and must be encrypted.

-- Sensitive authentication data stored prior to authorization must be included in data retention and disposal policies, procedures, and processes.
+- SAD stored prior to authorization must be included in data retention and disposal policies, procedures, and processes.

-- Sensitive authentication data stored prior to authorization must be encrypted.
+- SAD stored prior to authorization must be encrypted.